 2. Studying.
 One cannot learn just by listening to a teacher.
 Review of material, taking notes, seeking supplementary materials and questing to learn additionally must occur.

 3. Learning.
 The teacher instructs, informs and attempts to enlighten.
 The student accepts, interprets and catalogs the material taught.
 Periodically, the material is reviewed.

-4. Information.
+4. Professional Education Information.
 As one amasses years of learning, one builds a repository of information, augmented by experiences of putting this learning into practice.